jhetherly/sparse_linear_binning/README.md

 [asymptotic behavior](http://www.tandfonline.com/doi/abs/10.1080/00949658308810650)
 of this binning technique performs better than so-called simple binning (i.e. as in histograms).
-Each point in ``d``-dimensional space must have an associated weight (just use a weight of ``1.`` for each point for equally weighted points).
+Each data point in ``d``-dimensional space must have an associated weight (for equally weighted pointsjust use a weight of ``1.0`` for each point).

-For example, within a 2D grid with corners A, B, C, and D and a 2D point P with weight w<sub>P</sub>:
+For example, within a (segment of a) 2D grid with corners A, B, C, and D and a 2D data point P with weight w<sub>P</sub>:

     A-----------------------------------B
     |        |                          |